APLMOOC/APLMOOC/docs/course/ch7/part2.md

 The prefix method of typing glpyhs works just as before in RIDE.
 Make sure to go to `Edit > Preferences > Keyboard` and change your keyboard layout and prefix key to the right settings.

-The tab method doesn't work in RIDE.
+The tab method doesn't work in RIDE, unless you installed a tab completion script as mentioned in [Chapter 1](/course/ch1/part3).
 However, the "bug" where you couldn't type certain prefix combinations is fixed as long as you set the right layout.
 For example, on TryAPL, if you are using a Finnish keyboard, you can't type the `←` symbol using the prefix method, since <kbd>PREFIX</kbd> <kbd>]</kbd> does not work.
 But in RIDE, the prefix is changed to <kbd>PREFIX</kbd> <kbd>å</kbd>, which works natively on your keyboard!